mike182uk/paypal-ipn-listener/README.md

 $listener = (new ListenerBuilder)->build();

-$listener->onVerified(function (MessageInvalidEvent $event) {
+$listener->onVerified(function (MessageVerifiedEvent $event) {
    $ipnMessage = $event->getMessage();

-   // IPN was verified, everything is ok!
-Do your processing logic here.
+   // IPN message was verified, everything is ok!
+Do your processing logic here...
 });

-$listener->onInvalid(function (MessageVerificationEvent $event) {
+$listener->onInvalid(function (MessageInvalidEvent $event) {
    $ipnMessage = $event->getMessage();

-   // IPN was was invalid, something is not right
+   // IPN message was was invalid, something is not right!
+Do your logging here...
 });

 $listener->onVerificationFailure(function (MessageVerificationFailureEvent $event) {
     $error = $event->getError();

-    // something bad happend when trying to communicate with PayPal });
+    // Something bad happend when trying to communicate with PayPal!
+Do your logging here...
+});

 $listener->listen();